hvppycoding/hvppycoding.github.io/_posts/2024-09-09-socc-presentation-script.md

 We implemented our methodology in OpenROAD, a state-of-the-art open-source physical design tool.
 OpenROAD's Global router, FastRoute, operates in five stages.
-We implemented our algorithm in the first stage, which is Steiner tree construction.
+We implemented our algorithm in the first stage, Steiner tree construction.
-We utilized OpenROAD's infrastructure, such as parasitic extraction and static timing analysis, for timing calculations.
+We utilized OpenROAD's infrastructure for timing calculations, such as parasitic extraction and static timing analysis.
 For our experiments, we used ASAP7nm and Nangate45nm process design kits, and tested on various open-source designs.
 To compare our proposed method with others, we used two different algorithms.
 These algorithms are built into OpenROAD by default: FLUTE for RSMT, and PD-II for RSSLT.